 It usually takes about 2 weeks to get an SSN.
-If you do not have a required SSN by the filing due date, you can file Form 4868 for an extension of time to file.
+If you do not have a required SSN by the filing due date, you can file Form 4868, Application for Automatic Extension of Time to File U.S. Individual Income Tax Return. for an extension of time to file.

-Born and died in 2000.
-If your child was born and died in 2000, and you do not have an SSN for the child, you may attach a copy of the child's birth certificate instead.
-If you do, enter "DIED" in column 2 of line 6c of your Form 1040 or Form 1040A.
+Born and died in 2001.
+If your child was born and died in 2001, and you do not have an SSN for the child, you may attach a copy of the child's birth certificate instead.
+If you do, enter "DIED" in column (2) of line 6c of your Form 1040 or Form 1040A

 Taxpayer identification numbers for aliens.
 If your dependent is a resident or nonresident alien who does not have and is not eligible to get an SSN, the IRS will issue your dependent an individual taxpayer identification number (ITIN) instead of an SSN.
-Write the number in column (2) of line 6c of your

-Form 1040 or Form 1040A.
+Write the number in column (2) of line 6c of your Form 1040 or Form 1040A.
 To apply for an ITIN, use Form W-7, Application for IRS Individual Taxpayer Identification Number.

-It usually takes about 30 days to get an
+It usually takes about 30 days to get an ITIN.